speeduino/wiki.js/configuration/Idle.md

 <img src="http://i.imgur.com/kwFa7bT.png" width="350px" />

 </center>

 Some engines prefer additional airflow during cranking for a reliable start.
 This air can be automatically added only during cranking by using the Idle - Stepper Motor Cranking settings.
 Once the engine starts and rpm rise above the set maximum idle rpm, the idle control switches to the previous warmup settings.
 Note the relationship between coolant temperature during cranking and motor steps can be altered by simply moving the blue dots in the curve, or by selecting the table for manual entry as shown here:

 <center>
 <img src="http://i.imgur.com/yyqIs7Q.png" width="350px" />

 </center>

-***NOTE:** Every engine, valve type and tune is different.
+> ***NOTE:** Every engine, valve type and tune is different.
 Suitable settings must be determined by the tuner.
 Do not infer any tuning settings from the images in this wiki.
 They are only random examples.*
+{.is-info}

 ***NOTE:** Refer to the [Pololu video](https://www.pololu.com/product/2133/faqs) for instructions to set the DRV8825 driver current level to maximum for most automotive full-step stepper motors.*